grpc/proposal/A42-xds-ring-hash-lb-policy.md

 of large rings, we want to limit the ring size to a much smaller value than Envoy does.
-The `max_ring_size` field will default to 4096 instead of 8M as in Envoy, although it will still accept values up to 8M for compatibility with Envoy.
+The `max_ring_size` field will default to 4096 instead of 8M as in Envoy, although it will still accept values up to 8M for compatibility with Envoy (values above 8M will be NACKed).
 In addition, the client will have a local option (either per-channel or global) to set a cap for the ring size, which will also default to 4096; if either the `min_ring_size` or `max_ring_size` values in the LB policy config are greater than the locally configured cap, they will be treated as the locally configured cap.
 The resulting behavior will be:
 - When used via xDS, `max_ring_size` will be set to 8M when `envoy.extensions.load_balancing_policies.ring_hash.v3.RingHash.maximum_ring_size`
   is unset, but will be capped by the locally configured cap of 4096.
 So